Material Aspects

 Luggage transportation

-Pilgrims should leave their heavy luggage with the special pilgrimage lorries’ teams as soon as they arrive at St. Sulpice in Paris on the Saturday morning.
-There will be a lorry marked "ETRANGERS' for the use of the British Chapters and others!).
+Pilgrims should leave their heavy luggage with the special pilgrimage lorries as soon as they arrive at St. Sulpice in Paris on the Saturday morning.
+There will be a lorry marked "ETRANGERS' for the use of the British Chapters (and others!).
 The luggage will be transported by these special lorries to the evening campsite where they can be retrieved under a large sign marked "ETRANGERS".
-Pilgrims should not forget to label their bags with their names and contact details and to attach a BLACK ribbon to them to identify them as « ETRANGERS ».
+Pilgrims should not forget to label their bags with their names and contact details (there are special luggage tags available at St. Sulpice) and to attach a BLACK ribbon to them to identify them as « ETRANGERS ».

 Evening bivouacs

-Notre-Dame de Chrétienté supplies a campsite equipped with wash-basins (cold running water only), toilets, electricity supply, and collective tents.
+Notre-Dame de Chrétienté supplies a campsite equipped with wash-basins (cold running water only), toilets, and collective tents.
 The tents are single sex and pilgrims are kindly asked to respect this.

-On arrival at the campsite, pilgrims retrieve their large bags, and make their way to the “ETRANGER” area where the collective tents (marked with the Union Flag) will be waiting.
+On arrival at the campsite, pilgrims retrieve their large bags, and make their way to the “ETRANGER” area where the collective tents (marked with the Union Flag) will be waiting (there may also be an area to pitch personal tents).

 On Monday morning, our coach will arrive at the campsite at Gas to pick up our luggage for transport to our hotel in Chartres.